Diversity Advancement Committee

 Structure of the Diversity Advancement Committee

-The Diversity Advancement Committee (DAC) steering committee consists of three faculty members and two graduate students.
+The Diversity Advancement Committee steering committee consists of three faculty members and two graduate students.
 The faculty members of DAC are appointed by the Department Head and serve three-year terms coincident with the program chair positions.
+The student members are nominated by the graduate students and officially appointed by the DAC faculty members.
+The two students co-chair the DAC Student Advisory Board (DAC-SAB).
 The Department Head, the Director of Undergraduate Studies, the Director of Graduate Studies and the two Committee of Graduate Students (COGS) representatives and two Department support staff members serve as ex officio steering committee members.
-The DAC steering committee also aspires to invite at least one faculty member from each graduate program to participate actively in DAC planning and programming.
-The student members are nominated by the graduate students and officially appointed by the DAC faculty members.
-The students serve two-year terms.
-The two students co-chair the DAC Student Advisory Board (DAC-SAB), which organizes student functions, department events, and other activities that facilitate community building and foster a sense of belonging.

 Mission and Activities of the Diversity Advancement Committee- Student Advisory Board